devfile/devfile-web/libs/docs/src/docs/2.2.0-alpha/defining-kubernetes-resources.md

 - When running devfiles on a Kubernetes cluster, only Kubernetes lists are supported.
-When running devfiles on an OpenShift cluster, both Kubernetes and OpenShift lists are supported:

-  - `deployments`

-  - `pods`

-  - `services`

-  - `persistent volume claims`

-  - `secrets`

-  - `config maps`

-Kubernetes Ingresses are ignored, but OpenShift routes are supported.
-A workspace created from a devfile using any other object types fails to start.

-- When running devfiles on a Kubernetes cluster, only Kubernetes lists are supported.
 When running devfiles on an OpenShift cluster, both Kubernetes and OpenShift lists are supported.

 The following component references a file that is relative to the